aarsh1a/legal-analyzer-app/README.md

 - Set your API keys and environment variables (Google Cloud, Pinecone) in `.env` files or Google Cloud Secret Manager.

 ---

-*For contributions, bug reports, and feature requests, please open an issue or pull request.*

----